 The old adage of “trying to put a round peg in a square hole” that we all grew up with certainly rings true with this approach to mobile home repairs!

-Instead, if you are looking at fixing one of the items in or your mobile home noted above we would strongly suggest looking at finding a mobile home specialty store such as Mobile Home Depot or another on in your area for these items.
+Instead, if you are looking at fixing one of the items in your mobile home noted above we would strongly suggest looking at finding a mobile home specialty store such as Mobile Home Depot or another one in your area for these items.

-The reason why, is because these mobile home specific parts stores have everything premade and retro fitted to go into the exact spaces that a mobile home provides.
+The reason why is that these mobile home-specific parts stores have everything premade and retrofitted to go into the exact spaces that a mobile home provides.

-This creates far less hassle and work as opposed to trying to make something that wasn’t made for a mobile home “fit” into your home.
+This creates far less hassle and works as opposed to trying to make something that wasn’t made for a mobile home “fit” into your home.

-Other items they usually carry are more mobile home specific items such as skirting panels and awnings or usually in stock and ready to go should you need to upgrade these items on your mobile home as well.
+Other items they usually carry are more mobile home-specific items such as skirting panels and awnings or are usually in stock and ready to go should you need to upgrade these items on your mobile home as well.

-So, the next time you are in the market to update your mobile home with some of the central structural components a mobile home has look first at a mobile home specialty store to save you time, money and overall frustration during the repair process!
+So, the next time you are in the market to update your mobile home with some of the central structural components a mobile home has looked first at a mobile home specialty store to save you time, money, and overall frustration during the repair process!

 This is Mark Kaiser with The Mobile Home Dealer and we help mobile home Buyers and Sellers get to a better place in life.